 We currently have 550+ children from Grades R through to Grade 7, and are in the process of building four new classrooms as the school continues to expand.

 Since the training programmes started, we have empowered hundreds of people, some of whom are now running their own successful small businesses.
-Providing practical training in areas of creative product design, business and marketing strategies, as well as life skills such as human rights and HIV/AIDS awareness, this training and mentoring will enable them to take action for positive change within their lives and communities.
+Providing practical training in areas of creative product design, business and marketing strategies, as well as life skills such as human rights and HIV/AIDS awareness, this training and mentoring enables people to take action for positive change within their lives and communities.